publishpress/PublishPress-Checklists/src/readme.txt

 * Fixed:
 * Fixed the delete button for custom items in the settings.
 It was remocing wrong items, in an odd pattern;
 * Fixed PHP warning in the settings page about undefined index in array;
+* Fixed the menu slug in the Freemius integration;

 * Changed:
 * Changed the required minimun version of PublishPress to 1.6.0;
+* Imprived extensibility for add-ons;

 = [1.2.1] - 2017-06-21 =